wtprince/tizen-docs/docs/application/dotnet/guides/location-sensors/device-sensors.md

     }
     catch (NotSupportedException)
     {
-        /// Accelerometer is not supported in the current device }
+        /// Accelerometer is not supported in the current device.
+    }
     ```